 For all it endures, we offer our thanks.

 With such love, she turns a bright red

 She knows we think with our heart, not our head.

-Have you been to Rishikesh?
-What are your impressions of the mighty River Ganga?
+Have you been?
+What are your impressions of the mighty Ganga River Rishikesh?